 When these procedures are not conducted correctly there is a high risk for the potential of the transmission of blood borne disease.

 NSW Health has produced a wide variety of factsheets to assist operators in complying with the requirements set out by the Legislation.
 See their website for detailed information.

 Under the Public Health Act 2010 all premises that conduct skin penetration are required to be registered with Council prior to engaging in trade.
 This information is used to create a License Register of all Skin Penetration Premises in the Area.
 Penalties apply under the Public Health Act 2010 for failing to Notify Council of conducting a skin penetration business.
-Please see the Update to Licensed Premises Form.
+Please see the Licensed Premises Registration Form.
 (PDF 276.2KB)

 Cleaning a foot spa

 Correct use of a steriliser

 NSW Health Skin Penetration Industries

 Licensed Premises Registration Form (PDF 276.2KB)